-Stagecraft I
+Stagecraft I 385921

 Designed to promote students' experience and skill development in one or more aspects of theatrical production (such as lighting, set construction, and stage management).
-Students will be involved in school plays, concerts, and miscellaneous presentations.
+Students will be involved in school plays, concerts, and other productions.

-Theater I
+Theater I 380111 380121

-Designed to provide the student with further exploration of the art of acting and the technical or backstage production of a play.
+Designed to provide the student with further exploration of the art of acting and the production of a play.
 Participants are expected to perform for a variety of audiences.